GSTT-CSC/gstt-csc.github.io/_projects/CSC022-pert.md

 ---

-The Pulmonary Embolism Response Team (PERT) comprises Interventional Radiologists, Haematology consultants, Cardio-thoracic surgeons, and Respiratory consultants,
+The Pulmonary Embolism Response Team (PERT) comprises Interventional Radiologists, Haematology consultants, Cardiothoracic surgeons, and Respiratory consultants,

 Both patients arriving at GSTT, and in patients, with suspected High risk or intermediate-high risk PE will alert the PERT to allow multi-disciplinary decisions to be made for management, triage and treatment.